simonewebdesign/elixir_pubsub/README.md

-# Elixir Publish Subscribe
+# Elixir Publish/Subscribe

-A Publish-Subscribe utility module that implements a mechanism to ease the burden of communication on your business logic processes.
+A Publish/Subscribe utility module that frees your business logic processes from the burden of communication.

-Fully OTP compliant, based on GenServer.

 ## Getting started